Defect-Bound Excitons in Topological Materials: Single-particle Hamiltonian and the Bethe-Salpeter equation

 Here, $V$ is the on-site potential of the defect, and $\textbf{c}_{m_{x},m_{y}}^{\dagger}=\left(c_{m_{x},m_{y},s}^{\dagger},c_{m_{x},m_{y},p}^{\dagger}\right)$, where $c_{m_{x},m_{y},\alpha}^{\dagger}$ creates an electron in a lattice site at $\textbf{R}=m_{x}a\hat{x}+m_{y}a\hat{y}$ ($a$ is the lattice constant) in orbital $\alpha$ ($\alpha=s,p$).
 The vector $\textbf{R}_d=d_{x}a\hat{x}+d_{y}a\hat{y}$ represents the location of the defect, which is chosen to be in the middle of the square lattice, preserving the four-fold symmetry of the system.
 Hence, the number of lattice points in each spatial direction is odd.
 The two components of $\textbf{c}_{m_{x},m_{y}}^{\dagger}$ represent two on-site orbital degrees of freedom, which we label $\vert s\rangle,\vert p\rangle$, where $\sigma_{z}\vert s\rangle=+\vert s\rangle,\sigma_{z}\vert p\rangle=-\vert p\rangle$.
 The last term of the Hamiltonian (\ref{eq.real-spaceH}) therefore represents an on-site defect either on orbital $\vert s\rangle$ or $\vert p\rangle$.
 In all calculations presented, we use periodic boundary conditions to eliminate the effects of edge states.

-Diagonalizing the Hamiltonian with the defect shows that the energy spectrum remains mostly the same compared to the periodic system's spectrum, apart from discrete defect energy levels that may appear.
-While some bulk eigenstates remain unchanged, some are affected by the perturbation and are enhanced around the defect, forming resonances \cite{economou2006green}.
+We diagonalize the Hamiltonian with the defect (Equation (\ref{eq.real-spaceH})) for different sets of parameters, as exemplified in Figure \ref{fig:DefectLocaionInGap}.
+Consistent with the general theory of localized perturbations in periodic systems \cite{economou2006green}, the numerical results show that the energy spectrum remains mostly the same compared to the periodic system's spectrum, apart from discrete defect energy levels that may appear.
+While some bulk wave functions remain unchanged, others are affected by the perturbation and are enhanced around the defect, forming states known as resonances.
 These resonant states are slightly shifted in energy compared to their energies in the perfect system.
-The spectrum contains mostly three-fold or higher degenerate energy levels, in addition to non-degenerate energy levels \footnote{In the perfect system with open boundary conditions, all energy levels appear non-degenerate.
+In our calculations, the spectrum contains mostly three-fold or higher degenerate energy levels, in addition to non-degenerate energy levels \footnote{In the perfect system with open boundary conditions, all energy levels appear non-degenerate.
 When the perturbation is added, the resonance eigenstates' energies are slightly shifted compared to their values in the perfect system, while the rest of the energies in the band continuum remain unchanged.}.